Jose Abad Santos Avenue: Etymology

 Jose Abad Santos Avenue is named in honor of José Abad Santos, Chief Justice of the Supreme Court of the Philippines, who was executed by the Japanese invading forces during World War II.
 Abad Santos was born in San Fernando, Pampanga, through which the road passes.
 The avenue's former names once varied, suggesting its segments between two adjacent provinces.
 It was formerly known as Bataan–Pampanga Road, Nueva Ecija–Pampanga Road, and the Dinalupihan–Olongapo (Bataan–Zambales) segment of Angeles–Porac–Olongapo Road, respectively.
+The segment between Olongapo and Dinalupihan, Bataan, is also known as Olongapo–Bataan Road.
 The entire stretch was formerly called Olongapo–Gapan Road and Gapan–San Fernando–Olongapo Road (GSO Road).
 The name was changed in line with Republic Act No. 9477 signed by President Gloria Macapagal Arroyo on May 22, 2007.
 Nowadays, the avenue is commonly referred to by its acronym JASA; however, its old name is still used.

 However, the avenue's segment in Olongapo city proper is a part of and locally known as Rizal Avenue, after the Philippine national hero Dr. José Rizal, for being the road that leads to Manila.